DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 Now, we need to change the security policy to [WPA2][Auth(PSK)]

-Returning to MONITORING, we can see the changes we made to the configuration
+Returning to monitoring, we can see the changes we made to the configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5a06ae8b-cad0-46ec-bf34-adab0960fc41)

 Current number of clients is now 0.
 By connecting to the WLANS, these numbers should change.
-To SEE a list of the clients connected, click the left-hand side “clients” tab
+To see a list of the clients connected, click the left-hand side “clients” tab

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b6eefbd8-f79e-4dc6-90e6-95a8c0c17849)